jillesvangurp/kt-search/manual/IndexManagement.md

     analysis {
       filter("2_5_edgengrams") {
         type = "edge_ngram"
-        // we don't directly support these params
+        // we don't directly support all params
-        // so use put to add them
+        // of each filter, tokenizer, etc.
-        put("min_gram", 2)
+        // so use put to add anything that is missing put("min_gram", 2)
         put("max_gram", 5)
       }